 In South Korea, the president is more powerful than the prime minister, so Chung's offer may be largely symbolic.

-, the last of the surviving crew members from the 6,825-ton Sewol shipwreck to be taken into custody.
+On Saturday, police arrested two helmsmen and two members of the steering team, the last of the surviving crew members from the 6,825-ton Sewol shipwreck to be taken into custody.
 Officials had already arrested the Sewol's captain, Lee Joon-seok, and 10 crew members on charges ranging from criminal negligence to abandoning passengers.

 The ferry sank on a routine trip south from the port of Incheon to the traditional holiday island of Jeju with 476 people on board.
 More than 300 people, most of them students and teachers from one high school on a field trip, have died or are missing and presumed dead.
 The children were told to stay in their cabins, where they waited for further orders.